 A backstory is a concise story about the past events of a Legend.
 When done right, a backstory will help you as a player to connect with the Legend and effectively play the Legend.
-A backstory is written using the imagination of the player and possibly some help of the Storyteller.
+A backstory is written using the imagination of the player and possibly some help of the narrator.

 The creative process of creating a backstory is different for each player.
 A backstory is usually around 1-3 pages long, including specifics like name, race, age, sex, hair, eye color, length, weight, alignment and other appearance traits.
 You can also add a picture of the Legend.
-Communicate with the Storyteller along the way to lay a solid foundation for the Legend.
+Communicate with the narrator along the way to lay a solid foundation for the Legend.

-Writing the backstory itself does not have specific rules (unless the Storyteller requires so).
+Writing the backstory itself does not have specific rules (unless the narrator requires so).
 We included some tips to help you create a fun Legend for the story you are in.
 These tips can be used in any order.